TrumanTAbbe/CubeSat-LGVI-Magnetic-Attitude-Control-Simulators/README.md

   </p>

 - `AttitudeSim006_LGVI_Flatley_GASRATS_CrossFramework/`
   This is an isolated test of the most realistic simulator configuration so far.
-It uses a differential Flatley hysteresis model with 4th order integration within the LGVI.
+It uses a differential Flatley hysteresis model with 4th-order integration within the LGVI.
 It uses Gerhardt's open magnetic circuit rod parameters.
 This is an expansion of the cross-framework study, and for 0.09 A*m^2 magnet a steady-state convergence in about 7 days was realized.
   <p align="center">
     <img src="AttitudeSim006_LGVI_Flatley_GASRATS_CrossFramework/006_CF_Angular_Velocity_V9_RK4_2RodsWeakMag0.09.png" width="550">
   </p>